lmmentel/awesome-python-chemistry/README.md

 * [PLAMS](https://github.com/SCM-NV/PLAMS) - Python Library for Automating Molecular Simulation: input preparation, job execution, file management, output processing and building data workflows.
 * [ProDy](http://prody.csb.pitt.edu/) - An open source package for protein structural dynamics analysis with a flexible and responsive API.
 * [Psi4](http://psicode.org) - A hybrid Python/C++ open-source package for quantum chemistry.
+* [pyEMMA](http://www.emma-project.org/latest/) - Library for the estimation, validation and analysis Markov models of molecular kinetics and other kinetic and thermodynamic models from molecular dynamics data.
 * [pygauss](https://pygauss.readthedocs.io/en/stable/index.html) - An interactive tool for supporting the life cycle of a computational molecular chemistry investigations.
 * [PyQuante](http://pyquante.sourceforge.net/) -  Is an open-source suite of programs for developing quantum chemistry methods
 * [pysic](https://github.com/thynnine/pysic) - A calculator incorporating various empirical pair and many-body potentials.